AgnieszkaBudek/karst-3.0/README.md

 - master: two reactions without transversal diffusion

-- pure_diffusion: includes transversal diffusion; works only for the first reaction (dissolution)
+- pure_diffusion: includes transversal diffusion; works only for the first reaction (dissolution), has to be tested

 - fracture: models both dissolution and precipitation along a fracture